Why Does Your Home Have Low Gas Flow?

 - DON’T turn electrical appliances or lights on or off or use any device that could cause a spark.

 Repiping is the procedure of replacing existing pipes in a building or home.
-Most structures built 55 or more years ago contain galvanized gas pipes, or zinc-coated iron pipes.
+Most structures built 55 or more years ago contain galvanized gas pipes or zinc-coated iron pipes.
 When these pipes age, the zinc lining erodes way, triggering the formation of rust.
 The pipes must be replaced as soon as this deterioration process begins.
-Do not wait until you start noticing gas leaks or rotten egg smell.
-Once you see a gas leak or you smell the rotten egg in your house then it’s time to react!
+Do not wait until you start noticing gas leaks or a rotten egg smell.
+Once you see a gas leak or you smell the rotten egg in your house, that indicates that it’s time to react!

 Give us a call to set up an inspection and our experts will explain to you the benefits of gas repipe and whole house gas leak detection.
-Seeing the signs of the possible leak or rotten egg smell mean that you have a leak somewhere and that needs to be fixed right away.
-Now just a pipe repair on the leaking or broken gas pipe doesn’t necessarily means that the problem is fixed forever, but if you consider the safety of your family and neighbors then a whole house a gas line repipe is the best decision.
+Seeing the signs of the possible leak or rotten egg smell means that you have a leak somewhere that needs to be fixed right away.
+Now, just a pipe repair on the leaking or broken gas pipe doesn’t necessarily mean that the problem is fixed forever, but if you consider the safety of your family and neighbors then a whole house gas line repipe is the best decision.

-Contact us today to inspect your gas line and see if you need a repipe, even if the pipe has been repaired recently.
+Contact us today to inspect your gas line and see if you need a repiping service, even if the pipe has been repaired recently.
 California Repipe Specialists guarantees all of our work.
 For full details about our guarantee contact us today.